-As evident in the above discussion, the value of this public-health community partnership was immense from the perspective of Senior Public Health leadership.
+The value of this public-health community partnership was significant from the perspective of senior public health leadership.
 Across the board, senior public health officials who participated in interviews and focus groups applauded the GMSH's approach for engaging its community and facilitating a productive community/public health relationship model.
 Several officials noted the GMSH's approach as "gold standard" and reflected on the potential for leveraging the GMSH's positional strengths to continue public health partnerships with the MSM community at local, provincial and national levels.
 Further, the insights from this collaboration could be translated in working with other communities, as stated by one senior public health official: